-The sub-fund invests in normal market conditions a minimum of 70% of its net assets in equities and equity equivalent securities of companies which are domiciled in, based in, carry out the larger part of their business activities in ASEAN countries.
-The sub-fund may also invest in eligible closed-ended Real Estate Investment Trusts ("REITs").
+The sub-fund invests in normal market conditions a minimum of 90% of its net assets in equities and equity equivalent securities of companies which are domiciled in, based in, or carry out the larger part of their business activities in Asia-Pacific (excluding Japan) including both developed markets and Emerging Markets.
+The sub-fund may also invest in eligible closed ended Real Estate Investment Trusts ("REITs").